Mapping class groups of simply connected 4-manifolds with boundary: Proof of the main pseudo-isotopy classification

-We will now show that $j_*(\alpha_*(\mathfrak{o}_2))$ vanishes.
+We now describe a cocycle representative for $j_*(\alpha_*(\mathfrak{o}_2))$.
 We may use a CW complex homotopy equivalent to $K$, with a single basepoint and no 1-cells (for instance, use the standard CW structure for $\prod \CP^{\infty}\simeq K$), and we may assume that both $\phi$ and $\Phi^{(2)}$ are cellular.
 As at the start of Section~\ref{section:extending-B-structure}, we work with cellular chain and cochain groups.
 The obstruction $\mathfrak{o}_2$ is represented by a cocycle

 We may assume $q\colon B\to K$ is cellular.
 Write $J := q\circ \phi\colon D\to K$ and $H^{(2)}: = q\circ \Phi^{(2)}\colon (X\times I)^{(2)}\to K$, which we note are again cellular.
 Considering the homotopy commutative diagram~(\ref{eq:commutative}), we obtain a cocycle representative for $j_*(\alpha_*(\mathfrak{o}_2))=q_*(i_*(\mathfrak{o}_2))$ as